-- Is my Wi-Fi good enough?
-If you have a large house your security cameras may struggle to connect to the WiFi, especially if mounted outside.
-If you suffer from regular drop-outs in coverage it might be wise to buy a WiFi extender from a brand like TP-Link.
+- Do security cameras need Wi-Fi?
+If you have a large house your security cameras may struggle to connect to the Wi-Fi, especially if mounted outside.
+If you suffer from regular drop-outs in coverage it might be wise to buy a Wi-Fi extender from a brand like TP-Link.

 - How many wireless security cameras do I need?
 To cover every inch of your home you’ll need at least four cameras, but that’s not always necessary.
 A single well-located camera in the hallway will capture everyone coming in the front door.

-- Will it really stop a burglar?
+- Do security cameras deter crime?
 If synched to a siren your wireless security camera will definitely spook unwanted visitors, but being mainly silent they’re better at catching intruders in the act.
 Outdoor and doorbell cameras are especially good at identifying opportunistic villains before they act.

 - Should I stick to one brand of smart home kit?
 Sadly, there’s still not one universal language allowing smart lights, cameras, thermostats and fridges to all work happily together, which makes the argument for choosing one brand stronger, particularly as they can all be controlled using just one app.
 Apple users might want to look for HomeKit compatible products that, regardless of brand, can all be accessed through the Home app on their iPhone.

-- What about my family’s privacy?
+- Are security cameras an invasion of privacy?
 There have been stories in the news about computer hackers being able to access your smart home products, and watch you through your cameras, but in reality, as with anything involving the internet, if you choose a decent password, have anti-virus software and use common sense when opening attachments on e-mail you shouldn’t be at risk.
-If you or your family are concerned about being recorded at home you can set up many smart WiFi cameras to turn off at those times you’re at home, some come with lens covers to guarantee nobody can record you, while others use your phone’s GPS to track your locations and turn off when you get home.
+If you or your family are concerned about being recorded at home you can set up many smart Wi-Fi cameras to turn off at those times you’re at home, some come with lens covers to guarantee nobody can record you, while others use your phone’s GPS to track your locations and turn off when you get home.